Ashoknagar Kalyangarh: Road

-Buses from Habra Bus Terminal and Ashoknagar SBSTC Bus stand are directly connected to Naihati, Maslandapur, Madhyamgram, Bangaon, Barasat, Haringhata, Kalyani, Basirhat, Kolkata, Bagdah, Chakdaha, Bagjola, Digha, Durgapur, Bandel, Baruipur, Howrah, Badkulla, krishnanagar, Barasat, Alampur, Dattaphulia, Nimta, Sodepur, Duttapukur, Thakurnagar, Jaguli.
+Buses from Habra Bus Terminal and Ashokenagar SBSTC Bus stand are directly connected to Naihati, Maslandapur, Madhyamgram, Bangaon, Barasat, Haringhata, Kalyani, Basirhat, Kolkata, Bagdah, Chakdaha, Bagjola, Digha, Durgapur, Bandel, Baruipur, Howrah, Badkulla, krishnanagar, Barasat, Alampur, Dattaphulia, Nimta, Sodepur, Duttapukur, Thakurnagar, Jaguli.

-Ashoknagar Bypass Road is directly connected on NH 112 (Jessore Road) or Asian Highway 1 (AH1) & NH 12 (old NH 34).
+Ashokenagar Bypass Road is directly connected on NH 112 (Jessore Road) or Asian Highway 1 (AH1) & NH 12 (old NH 34).

-The NH 112 (Old NH 35) - commonly known as Jessore Road, comes from Belgachia Road (Nani Kar Sarani) - also known as Habra-Ashoknagar Bypass, passes through the town in the direction of Bangladesh and the border town Bongaon, which is approximately 38 km from Ashoknagar.
+The NH 112 (Old NH 35) - commonly known as Jessore Road, comes from Belgachia Road (Nani Kar Sarani) - also known as Habra-Ashokenagar Bypass, passes through the town in the direction of Bangladesh and the border town Bongaon, which is approximately 38 km from Ashokenagar.

 The NH 112 (Old NH 35) is a part of Asian Highway 1 (AH 1) which goes from Tokyo to Istanbul.

 The town is well connected by road and railway to Kolkata.
 It is also connected to Naihati and the Habra Jirat Road.

 The town is very planned; it is divided into 23 municipal wards.
 The town was originally planned as a township to accommodate the refugees who flooded India after India was partitioned.
 It contains housing plots under several schemes (areas or regions in the town).

 Festivals

-Major festivals observed at Ashoknagar include Durga puja, Laxmi puja, Saraswati puja, Manasa puja, Shitala puja, Ratha yatra, Bishwakarma puja, Shivratri and Diwali.
-Ashoknagar is known for big Durga Pujas as well as the Kali Puja venues.
-Bharati and Pally Durga puja is the best known Durga puja at Ashoknagar.
+Major festivals observed at Ashokenagar include Durga puja, Laxmi puja, Saraswati puja, Manasa puja, Shitala puja, Ratha yatra, Bishwakarma puja, Shivratri and Diwali.
+Ashokenagar is known for big Durga Pujas as well as the Kali Puja venues.
+Bharati and Pally Durga puja is the best known Durga puja at Ashokenagar.
 But Kalyangarh region is well known for its Jagadhatri Puja.